Hello, I'm Jamie. 46 years living in Hong Kong - How local do you want to get?

 • timing is a major factor and is dependent on so many things such as weather on the day, traffic etc again I need to retain the flexibility to change tack on the day of the tour and I am always discovering new things to see and do which I may add to tours, when I am not working I am exploring!

-I have done over 2,000 tours in the past 6 years, so I have a real feel for making up itineraries on the fly so to speak! - and honestly, most people leave it to me to show them the best of Hong Kong.
+I have done well over 2,000 tours in the past 7 years, so I have a real feel for making up itineraries on the fly so to speak! - and honestly, most people leave it to me to show them the best of Hong Kong.

 As mentioned I am more than happy to fit in specific client requests (assuming that this is possible within the time frame of the tour) and I have to say that clients overwhelmingly appreciate my somewhat offbeat approach to tour itineraries.